-At 31 May 2021, the Group had work commitments of €520,000 (2020: €388,000) for period to December 2022, in respect of these prospecting licences held.
+At 31 May 2022, the Group had work commitments of €328,055 (31 May 2021: €520,000) for year to May 2023, in respect of these prospecting licences held.
+These commitments will be funded by Demir Export A.S., the JV partner on Longford Down Massif as per the agreed terms of the JV agreement.

-The Group also hold prospecting license in Finland which are currently under application for extending, however there are no work or financial commitments in respect of these licenses as at 31 May 2021.
+The Group also hold prospecting license in Finland which are currently under application for extending, however there are no work or financial commitments in respect of these licenses as at 31 May 2022 (31 May 2021: €Nil)

-16 Related party transactions
+17 Related party transactions

-- (a) Details as to shareholders and Directors' loans and share capital transactions with Professor Richard Conroy, Maureen T.A.
+(a) Details as to shareholders and Directors' loans and share capital transactions with Professor Richard Conroy, Maureen T.A.
 Jones, Séamus P. Fitzpatrick (former Director) and Dr. Sorca Conroy (former Director) are outlined in in Note 12 of the consolidated financial statements.
-The loans do not incur interest, are not secured and will not be called upon within twelve months from the date of signing of these consolidated financial statements. - (b) For the financial year ended 31 May 2021, the Company incurred costs totalling €54,872 (2020: €40,818) on behalf of Karelian Diamond Resources P.L.C., which has certain common shareholders and Directors.
+The loans do not incur interest, are not secured and will not be called upon within twelve months from the date of signing of these consolidated financial statements. (b) For the financial year ended 31 May 2022, the Company incurred costs totalling €99,873 (31 May 2021: €54,872) on behalf of Karelian Diamond Resources P.L.C., which has certain common shareholders and Directors.
 These costs were recharged to Karelian Diamond Resources P.L.C.
 This intercompany account does not incur interest and no final settlement of the balance has been agreed.
 Both entities will continue to incur and share costs as with prior years.